 Banff National Park is famous for its brightly colored lakes, majestic mountains and endless outdoor adventures.
 As Canada’s first national park and the world’s third, it has a rich heritage as one of the world’s most awe-inspiring mountain destinations.

-What makes Banff National Park so special is its easy access and close proximity to the vast unspoiled wilderness of the Canadian Rockies.
+What makes Banff National Park so special is its easy access and proximity to the vast unspoiled wilderness of the Canadian Rockies.
 The park spans 6,641 square kilometres (2,564 square miles) of mountainous terrain, packed with spectacularly scenic valleys, peaks, glaciers, forests, meadows and rivers.

 The bustling town of Banff and hamlet of Lake Louise are uniquely located in the National Park.
 You feel truly immersed in the mountains and close to nature when you visit Banff & Lake Louise.